zhlb111/learngit/readme.txt

 Git is distributed version control system
-Git is a free software
+Git is a free useful software
 Git has mutable index called stage abc git tracks changes of files